Beauty-Riceball/beauty-riceball.github.io/docs/LANGUAGE/English/Cambridge_IELTS_15.md

 ### Essay 4

-!!! note "Question"
-*In some cultures, children are often told that they can achieve anything if they try hard enough.
+!!! note "*In some cultures, children are often told that they can achieve anything if they try hard enough.
 What are the advantages and disadvantages of giving children this message?
-Give reasons for your answer and include any relevant examples from your own knowledge or experience.*
+Give reasons for your answer and include any relevant examples from your own knowledge or experience.*"

 **类型：** 讨论型（Discussion Type）